flaviusb/jewels/the-sapphires.md

 #Crispness

+The arts that teach the Sapphire Crispness are Long Patterns and Singular Patterns.

 #Uncrispiness

 #Rhythm

 #Komi
-'Komi' is the ability to get into your opponents head and predict their actions, or to condition them so that they will take a certain action.
+'Komi' is the ability to get into your opponents head and predict their actions, or to condition them so that they will take a certain action when you trigger them.

 The art that teaches Komi is Triangular Pyramid Pushing Hands.